-Investment income for the years ended June 30, 2020 and 2019, exclusive of earnings on idle receipts, escrow funds and other deposits with trustees, consisted of the following (in thousands):
+Investment income for the years ended June 30, 2021 and 2020, exclusive of earnings on idle receipts, escrow funds and other deposits with trustees, consisted of the following (in thousands):

-2020

-Interest and dividends Realized gains on marketable securities, net Unrealized (losses) gains on marketable securities, net \$ 4,201 1,028 (8,794) \$ 2,804 4,373 1,362
+Interest and dividends Realized gains on marketable securities, net Unrealized (losses) gains on marketable securities, net

-Total \$ (3,565) \$ 8,539
+Total

-The following table summarizes the investments valued at net asset value by strategy type (in thousands):
+The following table summarizes the investments valued at NAV by strategy type (in thousands):

-2 020 20 19 Unfunded Commitment Description Number of Funds Fair Value Number of Funds Fair Value at June 30, 2020 Redemption Terms Redemption Notice Period Hedge funds 24 \$ 264,326 24 \$268,972 \$ - Daily, semi-monthly, monthly, quarterly, annually 1-93 days Private equity 18 21,711 16 14,296 73,067 See below Total 42 \$ 286,037 40 \$283,268 \$ 73,067
+20)21 20)20 Description Number of Funds Fair Value Number of Funds Fair Value Unfunded Commitment at June 30, 2021 Redemption Terms Redemption Notice Period Hedge funds Private equity 27 23 \$ 355,086 47,195 24 18 \$ 264,326 21,711 \$ - 53,584 Daily, semi-monthly, monthly, quarterly, annually See below 1-93 days Total 50 \$402,281 42 \$ 286,037 \$ 53,584

 Investments held by the University may be subject to restrictions related to the initial investment that limit the University's ability to redeem capital from such investments during a specified period of time subsequent to the University's investment of capital in such funds, typically known as a lock-up period.
 Capital available for redemption after the lock-up period has expired may also be subject to limits, which restrict the available redemption period, and require prior written notice, potentially limiting the University's ability to respond quickly to changes in market conditions.
-As of June 30, 2020, there is one fund with a market value of \$4.8 million with lock-up expiring in fiscal year 2021.
+As of June 30, 2021, there are seven funds with a market value of \$14.5 million with lock-ups expiring in fiscal years 2022 through 2024.

 Private equity investments cannot be redeemed upon request.
 Instead, the nature of these investments is that distributions are received through the liquidation of the underlying assets of the fund.
-It is estimated that the underlying assets of these funds would be liquidated over approximately one to ten years.
+It is estimated that the underlying assets of these funds would be liquidated over approximately one to 10 years.